raboof/connbeat/docker_peers/README.md

 Make sure a statically linked version of 'connbeat' is available to include in the image, for example from the linux package obtained with 'make package'

+Then simply build the docker image with:

     make

+To do this in one go use 'make docker_peers' in the parent dir

+## Deploying

+After building, you can:

+    docker push raboof/connbeat